 The CFO owns this fit.
 Viability — what is it worth?

 The trap: Scaling a product that has Product-Market Fit but no Business Model Fit.
 Users love it.
 Growth is strong.
 But every new customer costs more to serve than they generate.
 The faster you grow, the faster you burn.
-Among the 70% of solopreneurs making under $1K/month, many have achieved some version of Product-Market Fit but never established Business Model Fit.
+Among the 36% of solopreneurs earning under $25K/year (Founder Reports, 2026), many have achieved some version of Product-Market Fit but never established Business Model Fit.

 The Genius process applies at each stage:

-- Desired: What would clear evidence of your current fit look like?
+- Desired: What would fresh evidence of each fit look like in this market, this quarter?

-- Actions: What experiments or tests would generate that evidence?
+- Actions: What experiments would generate that evidence — and which fit's evidence is most stale?

-Knowing which fit you are working on — and which ones you have genuinely achieved versus assumed — prevents the most expensive mistakes a builder can make.
-That is what Superachievers protect against: not the lack of building, but building on unvalidated assumptions that collapse at the worst moment.
+Knowing which fits you have genuinely re-validated versus assumed prevents the most expensive mistakes a builder can make.
+That is what Superachievers protect against: not the lack of building, but building on assumptions that were true once and are no longer being checked.